dkarthe/webjeda-blog/_posts/2016-01-12-how-to-add-form-option-to-jekyll-websites.md

 Also I don't recommend using formspree if you are asking your users any sensitive data because a copy of it is saved in formspree database.
 But for for general non-sensitive data submission, formspree works like charm.

-Here is a video demonstration
-<iframe itemscope="" itemprop="video" width="100%" height="360" src="https://www.youtube.com/embed/IP6HsgwQkvs?rel=0" frameborder="0" allowfullscreen></iframe>
+<iframe itemscope="" itemprop="video" width="100%" height="360" class="right half" src="https://www.youtube.com/embed/IP6HsgwQkvs?rel=0" frameborder="0" allowfullscreen></iframe>
+Here is a video demonstration.
 And don't forget to leave the link of your website with newly created form, in the comment section.

 Thanks for reading!
+{: .clear}